Lissy93/dashy/docs/privacy.md

 - `LAYOUT_ORIENTATION` - Preferred section layout, either horizontal, vertical or auto
 - `COLLAPSE_STATE` - Remembers which sections are collapsed
 - `ICON_SIZE` - Size of items, either small, medium or large
-- `THEME: 'theme` - Users applied theme
+- `THEME` - Users applied theme
 - `CUSTOM_COLORS` - Any color modifications made to a given theme
 - `BACKUP_ID` - If a backup has been made, the ID is stored here
 - `BACKUP_HASH` - A unique hash of the previous backups meta data
 - `HIDE_SETTINGS` - Lets user hide or show the settings menu
-- `USERNAME` - If user logged in, store username in order to welcome them
+- `USERNAME` - If user logged in, store username.
+Only used to show welcome message, not used for auth
 - `CONF_SECTIONS` - Array of sections, only used when user applies changes locally
 - `PAGE_INFO` - Config page info, only used when user applies changes locally
 - `APP_CONFIG` - App config, only used when user applies changes locally
+- `MOST_USED` - If smart sort is used to order items by most used, store open count
+- `LAST_USED` - If smart sort is used to order items by last used, store timestamps

 ---